vnphanquang/svelte-put/packages/actions/movable/api/docs/movable.movableparameters.ignore.md

 ## MovableParameters.ignore property

-CSS selectors within the `trigger` node to exclude from triggering `movable`<!-- -->.
+CSS selectors within the `handle` node to exclude from triggering `movable`<!-- -->.
 Use this options with caution because it might affect performance.

 <b>Signature:</b>